How a roof planning range is built — inputs and assumptions shown.

 How the planning range is built

-Measure the roof
+Read the available roof data

 Run the price book